-The "PropertiesExample" module was added to the installer 1.9.164 and above, that illustrates many of the functionalities of the property builder.
-This can be used as starting point, unused elements can be deleted from the module.
+The "PropertiesExample" Module was added to the installer 1.9.164 and above, that illustrates most of the property builder functionality.
+This can be used as starting point and unused elements can be deleted from the Module.

 Module Style Guide